kavya-dodla/bluetooth-home-automation-gas-leakage-detection/README.md

 ### Home Automation

 * User sends commands from a smartphone.
-* HC-05 receives the commands via Bluetooth.
+* HC-05 receives commands via Bluetooth.
-* NodeMCU processes the commands.
+* NodeMCU processes the received commands.
 * LED is switched ON/OFF based on user input.

 ### Gas Leakage Detection

-* MQ2 sensor continuously monitors gas levels.
+* MQ2 sensor continuously monitors gas concentration.
-* NodeMCU reads sensor values.
+* NodeMCU reads sensor values through the analog pin.
 * If gas concentration exceeds the predefined threshold:

-  * Alert LED turns ON.
+  * Red LED turns ON.
   * Buzzer is activated.
-* The user is notified about the gas leakage condition.
+* The user is alerted about potential gas leakage.

 ---